Spices work magic when comes to your skincare

 Haldi’s principle ingredient has anti-inflammatory properties that help fight acne, brighten skin tone and reduce lines and wrinkles.
 Mix honey and turmeric into a thick paste and leave it on your skin for about 20 minutes.
 It’ll help exfoliate skin and leave it with a natural glow.
 Moreover, turmeric latte, are considered magic elixirs to ward off the common cold and seasonal flu when we talk about immune help.

-Cinnamon, when used externally, creates a stimulus so strong that it draws blood to the surface of the skin, speeding up blood circulation and helps your skin breathe and consequently eliminates acne.
+Cinnamon, when used externally, creates a stimulus so strong that it draws blood to the surface of the skin, speeding up blood circulation helping your skin breathe, and consequently eliminates acne.
 Cinnamon improves your body’s sensitivity to insulin and is great for healing PCOS due to insulin resistance properties.

-Nutmeg works wonders on the skin when used in the powder form.
+Nutmeg works wonders on the skin when used in powder form.
 It is known to help reduce pimples, marks, burns, and so on.
 Mix together a teaspoon of nutmeg powder, milk, and saffron until it is well blended.
-Apply a coat on your face and leaves it for 15 minutes to see the best results.
-Nutmeg is an analgesic, which means it has pain reducing properties, especially during the flu.
+Apply a coat on your face and leave it for 15 minutes to see the best results.
+Nutmeg is an analgesic, which means it has pain-reducing properties, especially during the flu.